mergestat/mergestat-lite/README.md

 SELECT count(*) FROM commits WHERE author_email = 'user@email.com'
 ```

-It installs a binary names `mergestat`.
+It installs a binary named `mergestat`.

 More in-depth examples and documentation can be found on our dedicated [**documentation site**](https://docs.mergestat.com/).